FlexGuard: A Design Space for On-Body Feedback for Safety Scaffolding in Strength Training: DISCUSSION

-By situating injury prevention within a design space framework, \sys{} advances the conversation on how future sports and fitness wearables can evolve from passive tracking systems to interactive training partners.
-Our findings illustrate how wearables can move beyond performance monitoring to actively guide movement, prevent injury, and support motor learning.
-This reframing has broader implications for adjacent domains such as rehabilitation, physical education, and recreational training, where embodied safety and skill acquisition are equally central.
+By situating safety scaffolding within a design space framework, \sys{} advances the conversation on how future sports and fitness wearables can evolve from passive tracking systems to interactive training partners.
+Our findings illustrate how wearables can move beyond performance monitoring to actively guide movement and support users in recognizing safety-relevant deviations during exercise, while still supporting motor learning.
+The idea has broader implications for adjacent domains such as rehabilitation, physical education, and recreational training, where embodied safety and skill acquisition are equally central.
 In this way, \sys{} demonstrates how design spaces can serve as actionable frameworks for envisioning the next generation of intelligent, interactive wearables.